B-Lang-org/bsc/README.md

 exists for sharing libraries and utilities that don't (or don't yet) belong in the core tools.

-Tests and testing infrastructure are provided in a separate [bsc-testsuite] repository.

 A graphical environment for using BSC is available in a separate [bdw] repository.
 BDW (the BSC Development Workstation) provides a number of tools, including the ability to view simulation waveforms as